garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 }
 {% endhighlight %}

-Now that we have found where the orders lay in the image, we need to extract them.
-To do that, we average the value of the width of the track (approximately five pixels)
+Now, we have found where the orders lay in the image and we need to extract their values.
+To do that, we average the value of the width of the track (approximately five pixels).

 {% highlight r %}
+#Order extraction
+for (i in 1:length(anchor.point)) {
+  df.coord<-  as.data.frame(fitter(c(1:ncol(df.img)),a,b,c,d,e))
+  colnames(df.coord)<-"Y"
+  df.coord$X<-c(1:ncol(df.img))
+  dummy.row<-vector()

+  for (j in 1:nrow(df.coord)) {
+    dummy.row[j]<-mean(df.img[c((df.coord$Y[j]-2):(df.coord$Y[j]+2)),df.coord$X[j]])
+  }
+  if(!exists("compressed")){
+  compressed<-dummy
+  }else{
+  compressed<-rbind(compressed,dummy)
+  }
+}
 {% endhighlight %}

-Unfortunately, the random nature of the paarameters finding the orders would be uncomparable to each other unless we aligned them using some common spectral features (eg. The H-band due to the hydrogen and/or iodine bands used to calibrate echelle spectographs).
-However, that goes beyond the scope of the article because, luckily for us we don't need to do the entire process for each spectrogram.
+Althought this method works, the random nature of the paarameters would make the extractions uncomparable unless we aligned them using some common spectral features (eg. The H-band due to the hydrogen and/or iodine bands used to calibrate echelle spectographs).
+If you find this algorithmic approach interesting, you can just take the code and develope it futher but this additional tests and validations go beyond the scope of this post.
+Luckily for us, we don't need to do the entire process for each spectrogram.
 We can just donwload the compressed spectrogram from the SETI webpage.

 ### Scrapping SETI
 Now that we have a plan A (to download the compressed spectrogram) and a plan B (to compress the raw spectrogram when it is needed) we can procceed to download the data from the breakthrough database.
-To do that we would use an index file of the database, so we can get only the files that are interesting for us.
-You can download the file [here](/images/apf_log.txt) and this is the code to get the information:
+To do that, we would use an index of the database which you can download [here](/images/apf_log.txt).
+This is the code to get information about the compressed files (reduced==TRUE) stored in the database.

 {% highlight r %}
 files<-read.csv("/home/nacho/SETI/apf_log.txt", sep = " ", header = FALSE)